 Return air pathways are important.

 An easy retrofit

-If you live in a house that doesn't have dedicated return vents in the bedrooms and there's also no hint of jumper ducts or transfer grilles, you have another option.
-Tamarack Technologies makes something they call the Perfect Balance in-door return air pathway.
-(Disclosure: Tamarack is an advertiser here in the Energy Vanguard Blog.
-We like their stuff and think you will, too.)
-They're inexpensive, easy to install, and they work.
-Here's a video showing the pressure difference with and without the Perfect Balance.
+If you live in a house that doesn’t have dedicated return vents in the bedrooms and there’s also no hint of jumper ducts or transfer grilles, you have another option.
+Tamarack Technologies makes something they call the Perfect Balance in-door return air pathway.* They’re inexpensive, easy to install, and they work.
+Here’s a video showing the pressure difference with and without the Perfect Balance.